demahagit/rcp-edd-member-downloads/readme.txt

 4. The standard purchase button is displayed when visitors do not have a membership that allows file downloads, or if the member has reached the download limit for his or her plan.

 == Changelog ==

+= 1.0.2 =
+* New: Credit downloads remaining total when a member download payment record is refunded.

 = 1.0.1 =
 * New: Added [rcp_edd_member_downloads_remaining] shortcode to display downloads remaining in the member's current subscription period.